 DU Postdoc Cameron Venable Awarded Ford Foundation Fellowship

-Venable will spend the year engaged in research and supporting underrepresented students
+Venable says he'll spend his year at DU engaged in research and supporting underrepresented students

 Cameron Venable’s road to academia began with Bill Nye the Science Guy and “The Magic School Bus,” and it culminated in a PhD in biology from Penn State University.
 His resume boasts numerous research projects, from studying ground lizards and Red-Footed Boobies in Puerto Rico to investigating climate change’s impacts on red squirrels.